dojo/docs/dojo/data/ItemFileReadStore.rst

                qoNode.innerHTML = dojo.toJson(queryOptionsObj);
              }

-             //Callback to perform an action when the data items are starting to be returned: function clearOldList(size, request) {
+             // Callback to perform an action when the data items are starting to be returned: function clearOldList(size, request) {
                var list = dojo.byId("list3");
                if (list) {